cxy0-0/algoandsolution/README.md

 1 3 N
 5 1 E

+The JAR has already prepared for test. please find the JAR and input.txt file in

+`out/artifacts/roverAlgorithm_jar/roverAlgorithm.jar`

+`out/artifacts/roverAlgorithm_jar/input.txt`

 COMMAND LINE:
-The program will be run with this command line:
+The program will be run with this command line using GIT or CMD:

- 	java -jar rover.jar input.txt
+ 	java -jar --enable-preview roverAlgorithm.jar input.txt

 # Command-line Instructions